oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/input.md

 ## Border

-Use the `border` property to add a border to the input, the property is a `Boolean`
+Use the `border` props to add a border to the input, the props is a `Boolean`

 </card>